 If you become pregnant, you will be asked to return to the hospital for a repeat blood analysis and an ultrasound to ensure a successful ongoing pregnancy.
 After establishing a fetal heartbeat you will be referred to an obstetrician for the remainder of the pregnancy.

-The blood pregnancy test is done 14 days after the egg retrieval.
+The blood pregnancy test is done 14 days after the Embryo Transfer.

 Egg retrieval is a fast method.
 Typically egg retrieval will take around 20-30 minutes.
 But, the time of the procedure may fluctuate depending on how many follicles are present, how easy is it to reach the ovaries with the ultrasound probe.